Jeffreybekker/birthday-notifier/README.md

 This project uses GitHub Actions to send emails automatically every day at 22:00 **UTC** That means:
 * GitHub Actions uses **UTC** (Universal Time Coordinated) by default
-* The cron schedule in the email-schedule.yml file uses: 0 22 * * *, breakdown:
+* The cron schedule in the email-schedule.yml file uses: 0 22 * * *.
+Breakdown:
   * 0 = minutes (xx:00)
   * 22 = 22 hours (22:xx)
   * The other bullets mean: day of the month, month, day of the week